-Answer: Webster’s dictionary defines shyness as “the state of being timid, easily frightened, reserved, bashful, and shrinking from contact with others.”
-For the Christian, shyness can be overcome by relying on the Holy Spirit.
-The Bible explains this in 2 Timothy 1:7 (TLB): “For the Holy Spirit, God’s gift, does not want you to be afraid of people, but to be wise and strong, and to love them and enjoy being with them.”
-The Holy Spirit is given by God to those who place their faith in the sacrifice of Jesus Christ as payment for their personal sin.
-The real key is learning to be filled with, and under the control of, the Holy Spirit.
-Meditating on Ephesians 5:17–21, Ephesians 4:30, and Colossians 3:16 will be helpful to those who are struggling with shyness.
+For many Christians, the problematic effects of extreme shyness can be managed or overcome through reliance on the Holy Spirit.
+The Bible explains this in 2 Timothy 1:7: “For the Holy Spirit, God’s gift, does not want you to be afraid of people, but to be wise and strong, and to love them and enjoy being with them” (TLB).
+God gives the Holy Spirit to those who place their faith in the sacrifice of Jesus Christ as payment for their sin.
+As Christians, we need to be filled with the Holy Spirit and submitted to His control.
+Meditating on Ephesians 5:17–21, Ephesians 4:30, and Colossians 3:16 will help those struggling with shyness.

 Besides becoming a Christian, submitting to the control of the Holy Spirit, replacing fear and pride with faith and love from God, and saturating our minds with Scripture, we can add another ingredient to overcoming shyness.
 The world recommends nurturing “self-esteem” or developing a better “self-image.”
 But the Bible advises living out our identity in Jesus Christ.
 Meditating on Ephesians 1 reveals all that we are in Christ.
 Instead of focusing on self, we must realize that our true life is centered on Christ, “who is [our] life” (see Colossians 3:4).